Electrical Engineering Program

 The major in Electrical Engineering builds on foundations in math and physics.
 It prepares students for a broad set of career opportunities in information, systems and physical electronic technology and applied science.
 Electrical Engineering is where the physical world and the virtual world connect.
 This is a world created from sensors, computing, communications and information.
 Innovations in Electrical Engineering have fundamentally transformed all aspects of our lives.
 Some of these are: electrical power generation and transmission, wired and wireless communications, integrated electronics, digital computers, healthcare technology (MRI, ultrasound, implantable devices), cellular phones, and the internet.
 All of these technologies and innovations have solid roots in the sciences and engineering that are integral to the study of Electrical Engineering.

-The Departmental requirements for a BS degree in Electrical Engineering include a core set of courses required of every major and a set of specialty areas from which one sequence must be chosen.
+The Departmental requirements for a BS degree in Electrical Engineering include a core set of courses required of every major and a set of disciplinary areas from which one sequence must be chosen.
 Each program of study is also expected to include physics as part of science, and calculus, linear algebra, and ordinary differential equations as part of mathematics.
 The math requirement also includes a course in basic probability and statistics (minimum 40 units required of math and science combined).
 Specific math and science requirements for EEs are listed below.
-Other program requirements detailed below include Technology in Society (one course) and one and one half years of Engineering Topics (60 minimum required), which include Engineering Fundamentals and Depth, which in turn includes a selection of electrical engineering core courses, a specialty sequence, electrical engineering electives, and a design course from an approved list.
+Other program requirements detailed below include Technology in Society (one course) and one and one half years of Engineering Topics (minimum 60 units required), which includes Engineering Fundamentals, Core EE courses, Disciplinary Area, and Electives.
+Each Disciplinary Area requires 4 courses, specifically: 1 WIM/Design course, 1 Required course, and 2 disciplinary area elective courses.
 To be considered electrical engineering courses, courses must either be listed in the Stanford Bulletin as EE courses or as EE Related courses (courses considered by the Department of EE to be programmatically equivalent to EE courses).The design course is intended to culminate the substantial design experience distributed throughout the curriculum.
 Students are required to pass a writing-intensive course (WIM) within their major (those who double-major will have to take two WIM courses).